What exactly is VA Individual Unemployability back pay?

 Total Disability Individual Unemployability (TDIU) Benefits, also known as Individual Unemployability Benefits, are for veterans who cannot work from service-connected disabilities.

-Back pay is the money you should have been receiving while you were waiting on the VA to approve or deny your claim.
-Veterans who are eligible for Individual Unemployability Benefits often receive a lump-sum check from the Veterans Administration, known as back pay.
-Too often, veterans only receive their VA Individual Unemployability back pay to the date they applied – that is not the date you should have started receiving VA Individual Unemployability Benefits.
+Back pay is the money you should have been receiving while you were waiting on the VA to approve your claim.
+Veterans who are eligible for Individual Unemployability Benefits often receive a lump-sum check from the Veterans Administration, known as back pay or retro pay.
+Too often, veterans only receive their VA Individual Unemployability back pay to the date they appealed or some other date.
+That is not the date you should have started receiving VA Individual Unemployability Benefits!

-Your back pay should go all the way back to your “effective date” – this can be years before you started applying.
+Your back pay should go all the way back to your “effective date” – this could be years before you started applying.
 The problem is that effective dates can be hard to determine.
-The Veterans Administration often gets effective dates wrong and many veterans don’t know the VA got their effective date wrong.
-This simple mistake can cost veterans thousands of dollars.
+The Veterans Administration often gets effective dates wrong and many veterans don’t know that they should have an earlier effective date.
+This mistake can cost veterans thousands of dollars.

 How much should I receive in VA Individual Unemployability back pay?